tmzh/tmzh.github.io/content/post/2017-10-29-emulating-angryip-scanner-with-nmap-nse-a-lua-scripting-primer.md

 Now take a minute or two to let this sink in... we just created our very own NETBIOS scanner, all in just 7 lines of functional code.
 There are dedicated standalone [tools](http://unixwiz.net/tools/nbtscan.html) that performs this singular task and we managed to do it using nmap.
 With just a little more effort, we can add more bells and whistles to this.

-The magic that enables this are the excellent inbuilt scanning mechanisms of nmap and hot-pluggable libraries that carry out much of the grunt.
+The magic that enables this are the excellent inbuilt scanning mechanisms of nmap and hot-pluggable libraries that carry out much of the grunt work.
 By scripting in NSE, we can tap in to this massive capabilities of nmap and automate to our needs.
 Let us now see how this script works.

 ## Code Walkthrough
 In this script there is no HEAD section.
 So we start by importing the libraries needed for our script.
 In Lua, modules are included using `require` function.
 And we assign the module to a local variable in order to access its namespace (i.e, call the methods that belong to the module).